brianAsimba/MachineLearningblog/_posts/2019-04-18-Introduction-post.md

 published: true
 ---

-## What is Machine Learning
+## What is Machine Learning?

 Machine learning is the science and art of programming computers to learn from data.
-Machine Learning has been a hot topic lately.
-This is because of the applications currently utilizing Machine Learning.
-Every day we use Machine Learning in some shape pf form without knowing.
-Some of the examples are Amazon recommender systems, google searching algorithm, spam detection in emails, credit card fraudulent detection, mailing addresses algorithm reader, customer segmentation and lastly self-driving to name a few.
+Machine Learning has been a hot topic.
+This is because of the applications utilizing Machine Learning.
+Every day we use Machine Learning in some shape or form without knowing.
+Examples of use cases are Amazon recommender systems, google searching algorithm, spam detection in emails, credit card fraudulent detection, mailing addresses algorithm reader, customer segmentation and self-driving to name a few.
 According to Tom Mitchell, a computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by, improves with experience E.

 ## Types of Machine Learning
 There are various types of Machine Learning.
 From the diagram below, you can see the main branches of Machine Learning: